leavelet/singing-database-maker/README.md

 1. install a python virtual environment manager

-    We use recommand conda, and we take this as an example
+    We use recommand conda, and we take conda as an example.

 2. crate environments